-- Members of Evaluation Panels are cross checked against the draft list of organizations and individuals provided by the study teams to ensure no individual or organizational COI exists with the planned evaluators. - After the Concept Study Reports (CSRs) are received, all members of the Evaluation Panels will be cross checked against the final lists of organizations and individuals to ensure no individual or organizational COI exists on the list of evaluators. - In addition, all evaluators will review the final list of conflicted organizations and personnel.
-They will be required to divulge whether they have any financial, professional, or personal potential conflicts of interest, and whether they work for a profit making company that directly competes with any profit making proposing organization. - Any potential COI issue is discussed with the Lead Discovery Program Scientist and the SMD Deputy Associate Administrator for Research, and documented in the Discovery 2014 Downselect COI Mitigation Plan. - All Civil Service evaluators will self-certify their COI status by reviewing a combined listing of individuals and organizations associated with the CSRs.
-The TMC evaluators must notify the SOMA Acquisition Manager, Washito Sasamoto, in case there is a potential conflict.
-The Science evaluators must notify the Science Panel evaluation manager, Dr. Michael New, in case of a potential conflict. - If any evaluators with potential organizational COI must be used, their respective organizations must submit a plan, as required by their contract or SMD waiver, addressing the Conflict of Interest and mitigation plan.
-This plan will outline how they will firewall the potentially conflicted evaluator(s) during the evaluation process from the conflicted part of their organization.
+- Members of Evaluation Panels are cross checked against the draft list of organizations and individuals provided by the study teams to ensure no individual or organizational COI exists with the planned evaluators.
+Evaluators are required to raise any potential COIs. - After the Concept Study Reports (CSRs) are received, all members of the Evaluation Panels will again be cross checked against the final lists of organizations and individuals on each CSR to ensure no individual or organizational COI exists on the list of evaluators. - In addition, all evaluators will review the final lists of conflicted organizations and individuals and be required to divulge whether they have any financial, professional, or personal potential conflicts of interest and whether they work for a profit-making company that directly competes with any profit-making proposing organization. - Community standards for conflicts of interest will be applied to all evaluators as directed in SMD Policy Document SPD-01A, Handling Conflicts-of-Interest for Peer Reviews.
+Standards for financial conflicts of interest as specified in 18 U.S.C. § 208 will be applied to Civil Servant evaluators.
+The HQ Office of General Counsel will be consulted as necessary. - Any potential COI issue is discussed with the Discovery Program Scientist and the SMD Deputy Associate Administrator for Research, and documented in the Discovery Downselect COI Mitigation Plan.